Update, 7-25-14: It looks like this over-the-air update was delayed for some reason. Samsung says it's coming in now.

 Update: Samsung has shared a little bit more information on this update.
 The approximate file size is 246.5 MB.
 Click on the image below to read up on the details.

 The time has come for Verizon Galaxy Note II owners to experience the new features that Google rolled out in the fall of 2013, as the Big Red is pushing out an OTA update to the large handset that has the goods in tow.
-The software version goes by the elegant name of KOT49H.I605VRUFND7.
 Read More

 KitKat has started to come to the international variant of the Galaxy Note II.
 As SamMobile has reported, the update is currently available to users in France.
 It's an official build available through Kies, with no word yet on when an OTA is scheduled to go out.
 When it does, it should hit other regions as well.
 The update bumps the software version up to N7100XXUFND3.

 This update includes the goodies that come with Android 4.4, such as white status bar icons, a camera icon on the lock screen, and wireless printing.
-Samsung's own perks are included as well, including KNOX.
 Read More

 Only a couple of days after coming to the Galaxy S III, Samsung's Android 4.3 update is now rolling out to Verizon customers wielding Galaxy Note IIs.
 This is the update that has been going around the block for a while now, having already made its way to Sprint and T-Mobile versions of the handset.
 It comes with the same goodies, including Galaxy Gear support.